adorsys/open-banking-gateway/docs/architecture/terminology.md

 ### FinTech2TppConsentSession
 Information associated with the consent as exchanged between the FinTechApi and the TppBankingApi.
 Containing ConsentData, authCode, TppConsentSessionRedirectUrl (in the response), ...

+### TppConsentSessionUI
+UI used by PSU to authoraise consent in embedded case.

 ## AspspDC
 Data center environment of the ASPSP